berensp/berensp.github.io/contact.md

 [^3]: 🤘<i class="fab fa-android">🤘

-[^4]: [Mastodon and the fediverse](https://www.nytimes.com/2018/03/28/technology/social-media-privacy.html) should be the answer to social media's ills, but...still waiting for my first connection 😐 (i.e. there's a tall network externalities mountain to climb).
+[^4]: <a href="https://www.nytimes.com/2018/03/28/technology/social-media-privacy.html" target="_blank">Mastodon and the fediverse</a> should be the answer to social media's ills, but...still waiting for my first connection 😐 (i.e. there's a tall network externalities mountain to climb).

 [^5]: As newsletters/blogs are becoming more prevalent maybe this old-school, user-controlled technology is the answer (and then antidote to the monolithic social media-controlled feeds).
-I'm trying to migrate my content to it (via [Feedly](https://feedly.com)).
+I'm trying to migrate my content to it (via <a href="https://feedly.com/" target="_blank">Feedly</a>).